 - Hades: Hermes, while being the messenger, is also the god of thieves and is just as prone to trickery as he was in the original myths.
 He's collaborating with Charon to help Zagreus find Persephone behind the other Olympians' backs.

 - Path of Exile: When passing through a Mirror of Delirium, a "Strange Voice" whispers words directly into the player character.
-He's hinted to be the trickster god Tangmazu, whose greatest achievement was turning the goddesses of the sun and moon into eternal enemies.
-However, his trickery is less pranks and more deception, and his words are meant to bring out paranoia, hysteria, and despair and recontextualizes phrases to make them sound more sinister.
+He's hinted to be the trickster god Tangmazu, whose greatest achievement was turning the goddesses of the sun and moon into mortal enemies.
+His manner of trickery involves instilling paranoia and Gaslighting people into deep despair and mania, repeating phrases to make them sound more sinister.

 - Critical Role: In the second campaign, Jester is devoted to the Traveler, a god who is curiously not in the official pantheon for Exandria.
 This is because he's Artagan from the first campaign, who accidentally went from archfey to godhood through posing as one to a young Jester and gained a cult of followers as time went by.
 When the actual god of Trickery finds out, she isn't too pleased but accepts the transfer of most of Artagan's followers to her.

-- In The Simpsons, when the family travels to Machu Picchu looking for Bart, they find a bush shaped like his head.
+- When the family travels to Machu Picchu looking for Bart, they find a bush shaped like his head.
 Homer takes it as the work of Incan god Viracocha, which he calls "that trickster god".